The Vine Programming Language

 let z = Shape::Rect({ width: 4.0, height: 6.0 }); // z: Shape

-Pattern matching can be used to branch on the variant of the enum and access its fields.
+Pattern matching can be used to branch on the variant of the enum and access its content.

 fn perimeter(shape: Shape) -> F32 {